ShuhanSun/metrics.demo/Metrics.md

 - errors.

 #### 2. Timer
-Timer measuring short-duration latencies, and the frequency of such events.
+Timer is used to measure the short-duration latencies

 For example: